philc/book-notes/business/paul graham essays.md

     * (PG talks about squandering time, but there's also great emotional benefit which comes from expunging an emotionally draining top idea from your mind, like a conflict.)
 * What happened to Yahoo (Aug 2010)
-  * (Fun essay about his observations from joining there in 1998).
+  * (Fun essay about his observations after joining them in 1998).
   * "In technology, once you have bad programmers, you're doomed.
 I can't think of an instance where a company has sunk into technical mediocrity and recovered.
 Good programmers want to work with other good programmers.
 So once the quality of programmers ast your company starts to drop, you